h2oai/tutorials/Driverless AI/risk-assessment-tools-in-the-world-of-ai-the-social-sciences-and-humanities/risk-assessment-tools-in-the-world-of-ai-the-social-sciences-and-humanities.md

 **Problem 2: Fair and unfair models will still be wrong in the legal field**

-Even if we were to build recidivism models that can accurately predict whether someone will be arrested within two years since the last arrest, that will still not exclude the model from being labeled as wrong.
+Even if we were to build recidivism models that can accurately predict whether someone will be arrested within two years since the last arrest, that will in the minds of few will still not exclude the model from being labeled as wrong.
 Imagine for one moment that you are in court, and you are given more time behind bars because you have been predicted to be arrested again by this perfect AI model.
 In a way, you will be punished by something that you haven't committed.
 According to the law, you can't be punished behind bars for something you haven't done.
 Will it be wrong to keep someone in jail because you know that person will soon commit another crime?
 Will it be wrong for you to let that person go because the offense hasn't been committed, but will be quickly committed in the near future?
 Hence, the argument that fair and unfair models will still be wrong in the legal field.
 The question now is whether this will be wrong or not.
 In a way, this is a moral problem the humanities and social sciences can answer and solve best.
 If it's the case that members of the social sciences and humanities conclude that it will be wrong, that will impact the AI world in a way that it will make their AI model creations unnecessary.
 Concerning us, this will affect the possible implementation of our built AI model.

 **Problem 3: Unreachable perfect models**